Domiziana Turcatti DPhil in Migration Studies & Convenor, Oxford Migration and Mobility Network

-Domiziana is a DPhil Candidate in Migration Studies and Clarendon Scholar investigating how families shape and are shaped by onward migration.
-Her doctoral research focuses on the experiences of onward Colombian families who moved from Spain to London.
+Domiziana was awarded a DPhil in Migration Studies from the University of Oxford in 2023 as a Clarendon Scholar.
+Her doctoral thesis, “The onward migration-family nexus: the lived experiences of London's onward Colombian migrants from Spain and their families”, investigated how families shape and are shaped by onward migration by focusing on the experiences of onward Colombian families who moved from Spain to London.

-Between June 2020 and June 2021, Domiziana co-led the project “Enhancing the impact of migration research with Latin Americans in London”, which sought to understand the impact of Brexit and COVID-19 on London’s Latin American migrants by building links with the community through knowledge exchange and engagement activities.
-The findings were published in the form of an executive summary geared towards the general public and available here.
+At COMPAS, between June 2020 and June 2021, Domiziana co-led the participatory research project “Enhancing the impact of migration research with Latin Americans in London” with Prof. Carlos Vargas-Silva and the London charity Latin American House.
+The project sought to understand the impact of Brexit and COVID-19 on London’s Latin American migrants by building links with the community through knowledge exchange and engagement activities.

-In 2020, she worked as a research consultant for the project ‘Promoting Inclusion to Combat Early School Leaving’ co-funded by the Erasmus+ Programme of the European Union and promoting inclusive intercultural pedagogies for student engagement by bringing together researchers and teachers from four schools from four EU countries (Italy, Spain, Portugal, and Croatia).
+In 2020, she was a research consultant for the project “Promoting Inclusion to Combat Early School Leaving”, led by the University of Seville and the International Association for Intercultural Education and co-funded by the Erasmus+ Programme of the European Union.
+The project aimed to promote inclusive intercultural pedagogies by bringing together researchers and teachers from European schools (Italy, Spain, Portugal, and Croatia).

-Research interests include sociology of family, childhood, and education; transnational family studies; care and social reproduction theory; participatory and public engagement methodologies.
+Research interests include the sociology of family, childhood, and education; transnational family studies; care and social reproduction theory; migrants inclusion and integration; community sponsorship and community-led routes to refugee resettlement; and participatory and public engagement methodologies.

 Publications